kyma-incubator/examples/personservice/README.md

 ![Getting the Log](images/gettingthelog2.png)

-For the pod we found we will issue the following kubectl command to print the logs into a text file (replace `<podname>` with the name identified in the trace): `kubectl logs -n personservice -c personservice <podname> > logs.txt`
+For the pod we found we will issue the following kubectl command to print the logs into a text file: `kubectl logs -n personservice -l app=personservice -c personservice > logs.txt`

 Based on the trace ID we can now search the logfile and see what happened inside the pod: